jconst02/github-api-messenger/README.md

 ### 3. Set up Firebase

 **Create Firebase Project:**

 1. Go to [Firebase Console](https://console.firebase.google.com/) and create a project
 2. Once created, click "Build" in the left sidebar, then "Authentication"
 3. Enable "GitHub" as a sign-in provider
 4. Copy the callback URL

 **Create GitHub OAuth App:**

 5. Go to [GitHub Developer Settings](https://github.com/settings/developers) and Register a new OAuth app
 6. Set Homepage URL to `http://localhost:5173` and Authorization callback URL to the callback URL from step 4, then regiser the application
 7. Copy the Client ID and generate a Client Secret

 **Configure Firebase:**

 8. Go back to Firebase authentication from step 3
 9. Paste the Client ID and Client Secret

 **Get Firebase Config:**

 10. Go to project settings
-11. Scroll down and click the web icon and regiser the app
+11. Scroll down and click the web icon and register the app
 12. Copy the `firebaseConfig` values

 13. Create a `.env` file in the root directory and use the `firebaseConfig` values here: